jasononggo/docs/WEBSERVER.md

   }
   ```

-- (optional) Set HTTP header session_id cookie with HttpOnly and Secure flag by adding this code to the `/etc/nginx/nginx.conf`file
+- Set HTTP header session_id cookie with HttpOnly and Secure flag by adding this code to the `/etc/nginx/nginx.conf`file

   ```
-  proxy_cookie_path / "/; HttpOnly; Secure"; # enable at your own risk, may break certain apps
+  proxy_cookie_path / "/; HttpOnly; Secure; SameSite=strict"; # enable at your own risk, may break certain apps
   ```

 ## SSL and TLS Deployment Best Practices